csw/bioruby-phyloxml/README.md

 ## Migration

-Users who were previously using the PhyloXML support in the core BioRuby gem should be able to migrate to using this gem very easily.
+Users who were previously using the phyloXML support in the core BioRuby gem should be able to migrate to using this gem very easily.
 Simply install the `bio-phyloxml` gem as described below, and add `require 'bio-phyloxml'` to the relevant application code.